gardener/gardener/docs/concepts/admission-controller.md

 This section describes the admission webhook handlers that are currently served.

+### Authentication Configuration Validator

+In `Shoot`s, it is possible to reference [structured authentication configurations](https://kubernetes.io/blog/2024/04/25/structured-authentication-moves-to-beta).
+This validation handler validates that such configurations are valid.

+### Authorization Configuration Validator

+In `Shoot`s, it is possible to reference [structured authorization configurations](https://kubernetes.io/blog/2024/04/26/multi-webhook-and-modular-authorization-made-much-easier).
+This validation handler validates that such configurations are valid.

 ### Admission Plugin Secret Validator

-In `Shoot`, `AdmissionPlugin` can have reference to other files.
+In `Shoot`s, `AdmissionPlugin` can have reference to other files.
 This validation handler validates the referred admission plugin secret and ensures that the secret always contains the required data `kubeconfig`.

 ### Kubeconfig Secret Validator